The cost of each SUPP project is shared between the State Government, Western Power and the local government (and their ratepayers).

 Communities gain substantial benefits from having the power network placed underground in their area.
-Local governments therefore generally pass the costs onto ratepayers .
-Some local governments elect to subsidise the project for various reasons but this is not common.
+Local governments therefore generally pass the costs onto ratepayers.
+Some local governments elect to subsidise the project for various reasons.

-There is no forward planning for the SUPP beyond the projects announced in each new round.
-The State Government always reviews the state of the network in each area that is applied for, before deciding which ones it will provide funding to.
+There is no forward planning for SUPP beyond the projects announced in each new round.
+The State Government always reviews the state of the network in each area that applies for SUPP, before deciding which projects to fund.
 There are still more than 350,000 connections to overhead networks in Perth and many more in country towns as well.
 This is forecast to take many more years to convert them all.

 Yes, it does.
-It includes a new underground property service cable from the green connection pillar near the front boundary of the property, to the meter.
+It includes a new underground service cable from the green connection pillar near the front boundary of the property to the meter.

 Owners of vacant land will be charged for the cost of underground power, just as for local government rates and sewerage.
 However, there is a reduction in cost because there is no property service connection.

-Underground power means property owners will gain greatly enhanced streetscapes, better and more reliable power, brighter and safer streetlights, demonstrated increased property value and a safer public environment.
-In actual fact, it costs Western Power more to install the underground network, than it would cost to continue maintaining the existing overhead system into the future.
-However, because of the shared funding arrangements that reflect benefits gained by property owners, the State Government and Western Power, undergrounding power is a better alternative.
+Underground power means property owners will gain greatly enhanced streetscapes, more reliable power, brighter and safer streetlights, demonstrated increased property value and a safer public environment.
+It costs Western Power more to install the underground network than it would to continue maintaining the existing overhead network into the future.
+However, because of the shared funding arrangements that reflect benefits gained by property owners, the State Government and Western Power, underground power can be a positive outcome for all parties.

 In each project, a new street lighting system is designed and installed to the Australian Standard.
-There are around 10% more lights installed, they are more closely spaced and generally alternated from one side of the road to the other.
+There are around 10% more lights installed, they are more closely positioned and generally alternate from one side of the road to the other.
 The new light poles are designed to collapse if hit by vehicles to reduce injuries and damage.